finos/common-domain-model/documentation/source/documentation.rst

      executionEvent BusinessEvent (1..1)
      legalAgreement LegalAgreement (0..1)

-Referencing the legal agreement from the ``Contract`` is done through the ``documentation`` attribute.
+.. note:: The functions to create such business events are further detailed in the `Lifecycle Event Process Section`_ of the documentation.

-It has also been implemented for a set of functions to enable digitization of collateral calculations.
+It has also been implemented for a set of functions to enable digitisation of collateral calculations.

 Process Model